Back to Fluid Thinking

 Now is the point in the standard SEO article template where I get a bit gloomy and paint a picture of wanton desolation for SEO agencies.
 As a copywriter who works for an SEO agency, my first thought when confronted with Author Rank was â€˜how the hell am I going to get around that?â€™

-Iâ€™m sure Iâ€™m not the only person working for an SEO agency who felt this way either.
+Iâ€™m sure Iâ€™m not the only person working for an online marketing agency who felt this way either.
 Part of the appeal of what we do, especially a content-driven agency such as our own, is that clients can pay us money and we go off and produce lots of content for them to drive rankings and traffic.
 Most of this content is published under the generic company name and, occasionally, the name of the owner or an employee at the company.

 There has been talk of Google introducing Publisher Rank but at present, the â€˜rel=publisherâ€™ tag doesnâ€™t bring forth the same benefits as â€˜rel=authorâ€™ and brands cannot be displayed as the author of a content in the same way an individual can.